AincradOT/platform/README.md

 Before running any Terraform in this repository you need:

-- a GCP organisation and billing account
+- a GCP organization and billing account
-- a GitHub organisation where this repository lives
+- a GitHub organization where this repository lives
 - Google Cloud SDK installed locally
 - Terraform installed locally
-- an account with organisation level permissions in GCP
+- an account with organization level permissions in GCP
-- an owner in the GitHub organisation
+- an owner in the GitHub organization

-The initial bootstrap also requires a personal access token or GitHub App token with rights to manage organisation settings, repositories and teams.
+The initial bootstrap also requires a personal access token or GitHub App token with rights to manage organization settings, repositories and teams.

 ## Documentation